 The Catholic Schools Office of the Diocese of Maitland-Newcastle, which employs teachers and staff across 58 schools, has a proud history of supporting teachers working in Catholic communities in developing countries around the world.

-Since its foundation in 2011, Teachers Helping Teachers has supported educators in developing countries including Cambodia, India, Myanmar, Papua New Guinea, Uganda and Vietnam.
+Since its foundation in 2011, Catholic Mission has supported educators in developing countries including Cambodia, India, Myanmar, Papua New Guinea, Uganda and Vietnam.

-The Teachers Helping Teachers workplace giving program, in partnership with Catholic Mission, makes a vital difference to these teachers and their students.
+The Catholic Mission workplace giving program makes a vital difference to these teachers and their students.

 How it works

 - Nominate how much you wish to donate to the program from your salary on a regular basis;

 - Workplace giving donations are deducted automatically from your salary, via the payroll system

 - Post-tax donations are tax deductible

 - Donations are transferred to Catholic Mission.
 Catholic Mission is the Australian agency of the Pontifical Missionary Societies, and is a registered charity with Deductible Gift Recipient (DGR) status, so your donations are tax deductible

 - Money is then transferred to predetermined projects to support teachers in developing countries.